 - Next melt chocolate in a double boiler or in the microwave in 30 second increments.
 Once melted, stir in coconut oil (or sub canola) to help the chocolate thin and become easier to dip the truffles.

-- Remove truffles from freezer and, one at a time, dip them into the melted chocolate.
+- Remove truffles from freezer and then, one at a time, dip them into the melted chocolate.
 Use a fork to remove them and tap away excess chocolate.
 Transfer back onto parchment paper and top with pretzel pieces or additional crushed pretzels.
 You will likely have leftover chocolate, which I recommend using to either double dip the truffles or dip pretzels in (because it's fun).

 - Repeat until all truffles are dipped.
 Place back in the freezer or fridge to set.
 Store leftovers in an airtight container or bag at room temperature.
 Transfer to freezer for longer term storage.